mediasota/smslist/README.md

 response = client.state(message_ids)
 ```

-You will get a hash for id, with state and datetime, or error message:
+You will get a hash for id, with state and datetime, or error message.

 ## Supported Ruby Versions